Understanding Hairline Cracks in Stucco: Are They Normal and How to Address Them?

 • Proper Application:

-• Ensure that the sealant is applied deeply into the cracks, filling them to create a waterproof barrier.
+• Ensure the sealant is thoroughly applied into the cracks, effectively creating a waterproof barrier.

 3. Enhancing the Waterproofing: